-My name is Kelly M, I’m originally from Gibraltar, but now living in the Netherlands, and I’m the author of The Archaeology of Tomb Raider.
+My name is Kelly M, I’m originally from Gibraltar, but now living in the Netherlands, and I’m the admin of Tomb Raider Horizons.
 My background is actually in Chinese Studies and international relations but archaeology has always been my one true love.

-Hobbies and interests include archery, blogging, video games (duh), reading travel literature and books on archaeology, travelling (when time and money permits), spending quality time with my partner, friends and two cats, and hanging out online with fellow TR fans.
-Oh, and fantasising about winning the lottery, quitting my job, and visiting all the places Lara’s been to. 😉
+Hobbies and interests include archery, blogging, video games, reading travel literature and books on archaeology, travelling, spending quality time with my partner, friends and cats, and hanging out online with fellow TR fans.
+Oh, and fantasising about winning the lottery, quitting my job, and visiting all the places Lara’s been to.

 When and how did you learn about the Tomb Raider series?